-If you love pallet Christmas trees, here’s how to create an easy DIY pallet Christmas tree sign with stencils and cedar strips for the perfect Christmas porch sign!
+If you love pallet Christmas trees, here’s how to create an easy 3D DIY pallet Christmas tree sign with the help of stencils and cedar strips for the perfect Christmas porch sign!

 DIY Christmas trees are my jam!
 Any pallet project is really.
 However wooden Christmas trees are just so fun to make and a blast to customize!